pclavell/project_template/template_user/processing/README.md

 ## Data processing

 Most data processing tasks that were run in parallel and / or on the cluster are here.
+Always use the [template.sh](template.sh) header in your bash scripts so it is reproducible across user.

 ## Organization